TL;DR

 Also, you need to read the Facebook Community Standards.
 Then, follow this step-by-step process to list your products.

-1. On the News Feed, click on Marketplace.
+1. On the Feed, click on Marketplace.

 2. Click on Create a new listing from the menu under Marketplace.